open-atmos/PySDM/paper/paper.md

 `PySDM` is an open-source Python package for simulating the dynamics of population of particles.
 It is intended to serve as a building block for simulation systems modelling fluid flows involving a dispersed phase, with `PySDM` being responsible for representation of the dispersed phase.
-So far, the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet) approach to represent aerosol/cloud/rain microphysics.
+As of major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet/moving-sectional/discrete-point Lagrangian) approach to represent the evolution of size spectrum of aerosol/cloud/rain particles.

 The package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
 `PySDM` has two alternative parallel number-crunching backends available: multi-threaded CPU backend based on `Numba` [@Numba] and GPU-resident backend built on top of `ThrustRTC` [@ThrustRTC].